Production deployment on Digital Ocean Apps

-Chaskiq does some background tasks in order to not block the web process with heavy tasks like emails, file uploading and messaging, The process that handles all the work is a Sidekiq server that has to be installed to, This are different as web apps because they don't receive internet traffic, they just receive instructions internally to perform tasks.
+Chaskiq does some background tasks in order to not block the web process with heavy tasks like emails, file uploading, and messaging, The process that handles all the work is a Sidekiq server that has to be installed too, This is different from web apps because they don't receive internet traffic, they just receive instructions internally to perform tasks.

 Once you got the Web app working you will need to add Sidekiq as an App Worker component.
 So, in the DO app panel go to components and add a worker.